Dorset Ridge hut

 Dorset Ridge hut was built in 1968 by the NZ Forest Service during the hut building program to support the deer culling operations in the forest park.
 The hut is one of 14 6 bunk S70 type Forest Service huts that were built along with 6 2 person “dog box” type bivouacs.

-The Horewhenua Hunters Club have a management agreement with DOC for the upkeep of the hut.
-The club has undertaken extensive renovations of the hut.
+The hut is maaged by the Department of Conservation.
+Previously, the Horowhenua Hunters Club undertook extensive renovations of the hut.
 This work was supported by Amalgamated Helicopters Ltd.

 Dorset Ridge hut, after a repaint December 2022